Why Anti Cheats Walk Your Call Stack

 }

-Windows Defender Exploit Guard hooks VirtualAlloc and VirtualProtect specifically to run this check on every call.
-It is simple, cheap, and effective.
-The only real bypass requires the ROP chain to execute on the thread’s actual stack, which constrains what an attacker can do.
+Windows Defender Exploit Guard hooks VirtualAlloc and VirtualProtect specifically to run this bounds check on every call.
+The check is cheap, fast, and effective.
+Bypassing it requires the ROP chain to execute on the thread’s actual stack, which severely constrains the attacker’s options.

-Everything above happens in user mode.
-Anti cheats with kernel drivers have much stronger tools, and this is where evasion becomes genuinely difficult.
+Everything described so far operates at user mode privilege.
+Anti cheats that ship kernel drivers have substantially stronger tools, and this is where evasion becomes genuinely difficult.

-The straightforward kernel approach queues an Asynchronous Procedure Call (APC) to the target thread.
-When it executes, it runs in the thread’s context with access to the full stack.
-Calling RtlCaptureStackBackTrace inside the APC captures the thread’s call stack as it exists when the APC fires.
+The most straightforward kernel approach queues an Asynchronous Procedure Call (APC) to a target thread.
+When the APC fires, it executes in the thread’s own context and has full access to the thread’s stack.
+Calling RtlCaptureStackBackTrace from inside the APC captures the call chain as it exists at that moment.

-Both BattlEye and EAC use this.
-The limitation is that APCs can be blocked.
-Threads running with kernel APCs disabled do not execute the APC until re-enablement.
-Cheat developers discover this quickly.
+Both BattlEye and EAC use APC-based stack capture.
+The limitation is that threads can block APCs.
+A thread running with kernel APCs disabled does not execute the queued APC until re-enablement, and cheat developers discover this quickly.

 Non-Maskable Interrupt callbacks

-The NMI approach is probabilistic.
-Any single NMI might not catch execution in the right place.
-But NMIs are cheap to send, and over the course of a match, regular NMIs statistically catch a thread executing in unsigned memory.
-It is only a matter of time.
-This technique makes hiding kernel mode code execution fundamentally hard.
-There is no flag to set, no callback to unhook, no state to manipulate that prevents the NMI from firing.
+The technique is probabilistic.
+A single NMI might not catch the target code mid-execution.
+But NMIs are cheap to send, and over the course of a match, periodic sampling statistically catches any thread that spends meaningful time in unsigned memory.
+No flag disables NMIs, no callback unhooks them, and no state manipulation prevents them from firing.
+This makes hiding kernel mode code execution fundamentally hard.

 Instrumentation callbacks

-EAC takes a different approach for user mode syscall monitoring.
-The driver sets the InstrumentationCallback field in KPROCESS via NtSetInformationProcess.
-When a syscall returns to user mode, the kernel checks this field.
-If set, it redirects execution to the callback instead of the original return address.
-The original address goes into R10.
+EAC takes a distinct approach to monitoring user mode syscall origins.
+The EAC driver writes the InstrumentationCallback field inside the EPROCESS structure using NtSetInformationProcess.
+When any syscall returns to user mode, the kernel checks this field.
+If it is set, execution redirects to the callback address instead of the original return site.
+The original return address is placed in R10.

 // in the instrumentation callback